top of page

 Welcome

-Welcome - I am Uxshely, a psychotherapist, hypnotherapist, registered nutritionist and lawyer and I founded The Food Therapy Clinic.
-I never get tired of hearing clients telling me "I can finally eat normally now", "I actually enjoy food again and can go out for meals with my friends" or "I just feel so much more in control of my food choices".
+I’m Uxshely, a psychotherapist, hypnotherapist, registered nutritionist, and former lawyer, and I founded The Food Therapy Clinic to help people find peace with food again.
+I never tire of hearing clients say things like, “I can finally eat normally now,” or “I actually enjoy food again and can go out for meals with my friends,” or “I feel so much more in control of my food choices.”

 Image-4.jpeg